DavideWiest/Clac3/README.md

 ##### Capabilities
 - simple DSLs using Macros
-- as fast as python, roughly
+- should be as fast as python, roughly

 ### Observations
 - highly functional implementation